AnotherJohnH/picoX7/README.md

 |Raspberry Pi Debug probe|Not essential but very helpful|[PiHut](https://thepihut.com/products/raspberry-pi-debug-probe)|

 **NOTE** No particular affiliation with PiHut but they have a nice selection and excellent service

-## Status

-Incomplete but starting to work.

-Done...
-   + I2S (via PIO) 16-bit stereo DAC interface at 49096 Hz
-   + Basic MIDI in support via UART and USB
-   + Voice allocator
-   + YM21280 OPS simulation
-   + Basic YM21290 EGS simulation
-   + DX7 voice patches are starting to sound recognisble
-   + Use the 2nd Arm Cortex-M0

-To do, (at least)...
-   - Tune EGS simulation
-   - Pitch envelope
-   - LFO
-   - Rate and level scaling
-   - Mod and key sensitivity
-   - Maybe a logarithmic OPS implementation
-   - Optimise to squeeze in more voices

-Limitations...
-   + DAC implementation is quite different to the original.
-Suspect dynamic range is reduced
-   + Hitachi 6303 (~MC6803) CPU controller and firmware is not being emulated
-   + not using logs for sine amplitude modulation in the OPS => almost certainly not bit accurate
-   + [8 voices](https://github.com/AnotherJohnH/picoX7/wiki/Software-Blog#16th-july-2023) (not 16!) - Running on two arm cores at ~85% CPU usage

-See the [software blog](https://github.com/AnotherJohnH/picoX7/wiki/Software-Blog) and [hardware blog](https://github.com/AnotherJohnH/picoX7/wiki/Hardware-Blog)  for more detailed progress updates.

 ## How to build